 Silver white, reflexed petals with a cute, cream cup.
-With vibrant, green foliage and strong stems packed with blooms.
-The fragrant blooms of daffodil ‘Silver Chimes’ open in groups of up to ten.
-Flowers open late season.
+With vibrant, green foliage and strong stems packed with fragrant blooms daffodil ‘Silver Chimes’ is a winner.
+Flowers open late season in groups of up to ten.

 Scented Daffodils are easy, they like the simple things in life; plenty of sun and a well drained soil.
 It is this sunny disposition that is appealing to gardeners worldwide.
 We choose the best varieties for our Australian conditions so you are guaranteed success.